mostafahussein/ctf/2019/EG-CTF/data-leakage_writeup.md

 ![dumpfiles](assets/data-leakage05.png)

-In order to check the file type we have can follow one of the following ways:
+In order to check the file type we can follow one of the following ways:

 ```
 file file.None.0x8147e6c8.dat